This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Stay with them.

-Do not leave them alone if they are confused, panicking, or unsafe.
+Don't leave them alone if they're confused, panicking, or unsafe.

 Reduce stimulation.